swiftlang/swift-evolution/proposals/nnnn-actors.md

 The expression `self.synchronous` is well-formed only if it is the direct argument to a function whose corresponding parameter is non-concurrent.
 Otherwise, it is ill-formed because the function might be called in a context that is not actor-isolated.

+### Reentrancy

+The `@reentrant` attribute may be added to any actor-isolated function, actor class, or extension of an actor class.
+The attribute has two forms:

+* `@reentrant`: Indicates that each potential suspension point within the function body is reentrant.
+* `@reentrant(never)`: Indicates that each potential suspension point within the function body is non-reentrant.

+A non-reentrant potential suspension point prevents any other asynchronous call from executing on the actor until it has completed.
+Note that asynchronous calls to non-reentrant async functions directly on `self` are exempted from this check, so an actor can asynchronously call itself without producing a deadlock.

+> **Rationale**: Allowing direct calls on `self` eliminates an obvious set of deadlocks, and requires only the same static knowledge as actor-isolation checking for synchronous access to actor-isolated state.

+It is an error to have a `@reentrant` attribute on an actor-independent function, non-actor type, or extension of a non-actor type.
+Only one `@reentrant` attribute may occur on a given declaration.
+The reentrancy of an actor-isolated declaration is determined by finding a suitable `@reentrant` attribute.
+The search is as follows:

+1. The declaration itself.
+2. If the declaration is within an extension, the extension.
+3. If the declaration is within a type (or extension thereof), the type definition.

+If there is no suitable `@reentrant` attribute, an actor-isolated function is non-reentrant.

 ## Source compatibility

 This proposal is additive, and should not break source compatibility.
 The addition of the `actor` contextual keyword to introduce actor classes is a parser change that does not break existing code, and the other changes are carefully staged so they do not change existing code.
 Only new code that introduces actor classes or actor-isolation attributes will be affected.